-Moderation approach to main assessment: Second marking as sampling or moderation
+Moderation approach to main assessment: Moderation by sampling of the cohort

 Assessment Feedback: Group written feedback for exam.
 Individual written and oral feedback for coursework.

 Failure Redemption: Resit failed components

 Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.